KyerHarris/Startup/README.md

 3/24
     MongoDB Atlas was one of the most frustrating parts of this yet.
 I spent 5 hours trying to get it to work and it all came down to the fact that I hadn't given my user permissions because I thought that they had default permissions, because why am I creating a user why can't access the database?? then I had to undo all the testing I had done in order to be able to launch to my website. very annoying

+3/27 Simon Login
+    I'm so excited to be able to fully implement my startup.
+MongoDB is such an interesting database.
+I have worked with SQLite before and it is very rigid, but that makes it so I'm always sure of whats going to happen.
+MongoDB has been easier to set up but I'm not entirely sure how to use it.
+I am excited to learn but the findOne returning a document is a little confusing